Australian-Parliamentary-Speech/Scraper/docs/src/nodes.md

 Each phase has different XML tag names, processing rules, and output formats.

+The phase system ensures that parliamentary transcripts from different eras are processed consistently while preserving their unique structural characteristics and historical context.

 ## Base Node Processing Workflows

 ### AnswerNode.jl - Answer Processing